Cutting “empty” calories? Signing up for designated driver?

 Photos: Jiri Hera/stock.adobe.com, HopTea, Spindrift, Athletic Brewing, Mindful Negroni, Seedlip, Fever-Tree.

-The information in this post will appear in the January/February 2021 issue of Nutrition Action Healthletter.
+The information in this post appeared in the January/February 2021 issue of Nutrition Action Healthletter.

 Find this article interesting and useful?